 Tokyo Story (2011), pays homage to the Japanese printmaker Utagawa Hiroshige and his last great work One Hundred Famous Views of Edo (1856-58).
 Transposing his distinctive techniques of abstraction, vivid colouring and composition into photography, Allchurch’s recreations are a record of her own journey around Tokyo revealing a gentle social narrative for the city today.
+They have been shown alongside rarely seen original Hiroshige woodblock prints as part of a ten year retrospective in 2015 from an expanded touring show.
+Allchurch’s celebrated Tokyo Story and Tokaido Road series, which pay homage to the 19th century Japanese printmaker Hiroshige.
+Produced as light boxes, they reveal not only the changing nature of the topography but also the changes to Japanese society and customs.

 Urban Chiaroscuro (2007), takes inspiration from Giovanni Battista Piranesi’s series of etchings Carceri d’Invenzione (Imaginary Prisons) c.1745-61.
 Allchurch uses her unique digital collage technique to explore ideas of social restriction, order and control, experienced today in the European cities of London, Rome and Paris.
 The series received international critical acclaim and was featured in Portfolio #47 and FMR White edition 2008 amongst many other publications.